Study your programme online from home

-Prior to enrolling to begin your studies virtually from home, you will also need to pay £6,000 of your tuition fees in advance.
+Prior to enrolling to begin your studies virtually from home, you will also need to pay a minimum of £6,000 of your tuition fees in advance.
 You can make this payment at any point between confirming your place and enrolling online to begin your studies.
 It is beneficial for you to make this payment early, as you will then gain access to Prepare for Success – a virtual preparation course designed to give you a head start in your studies.

 When you are able to travel to the UK, we will issue you with a CAS* so you can make a successful visa application that's valid for the length of your course, ensuring you have the flexibility you need.

 We’ll ensure that you have all the information and support you need for your move to the UK.

 You should check government health and travel advice regularly before making any plans to travel.